Objective of Hedging

 Allocation between Titan Portfolio and Hedge

-Existing Titan Clients who already have funds invested when the hedge becomes active (from inactive) will have a portion of their Portfolio Values sold (in equal weights across the 20-stock Titan Portfolio) and reallocated to the hedge instrument, based on their personalized risk profiles as explained above.
+When the Titan portfolio enters a downturn, clients will have a portion of their Portfolio Values sold (in equal weights across the 20-stock Titan Portfolio) and reallocated to the hedge instrument, based on their personalized risk profiles as explained above.